 Saliva!
 An overlooked part of all of us.
 Acting as a lubricant, it makes chewing and swallowing easier- allows us to savor food better.
-The enzymes in it are the very first step to digestion of food.
+The enzymes in it are the very first step to the digestion of food.
 Saliva also helps control bacteria and fungal growth in our mouth by neutralizing the acid and helping wash away food particle remains.
 The absence of saliva would have caused increased growth of bacteria on the teeth and eventually, tooth decays.
-Thus saliva also prevents tooth decays and keeps the teeth healthy.
+Thus saliva also prevents tooth decay and keeps the teeth healthy.
 Were you aware that this watery thing in our mouths had so many functions?
 I definitely did not!

-What is Xerostomia?
+What is a Dry Mouth?

 Dryness in the mouth that occurs due to thirst or stress or nervousness etc is usually temporary and non-threatening.
-However, if you constantly feel the lack of saliva in your mouth leading to the dry tongue or if you frequently find it difficult to eat, chew, swallow or speak, then, unfortunately, you could be a victim of Xerostomia, also known as “Dry Mouth” Syndrome or as dry mouth in common speech.
+However, if you constantly feel the lack of saliva in your mouth leading to a dry tongue or if you frequently find it difficult to eat, chew, swallow or speak, then, unfortunately, you could be a victim of Xerostomia, also known as “Dry Mouth” Syndrome or as dry mouth in common speech.

 Take Note of the Top Symptoms:

-In addition to just having a dry/red/rough tongue, other leading symptoms like sore/dry throat, chapped lips, mouth infections, mouth sores, tooth decay, bad breath, open mouth breathing and snoring during night, increased thirst, or a burning sensation in the mouth, are also strong indications of dry mouth and should be considered as a matter of concern.
+In addition to just having a dry/red/rough tongue, other leading symptoms like sore/dry throat, chapped lips, mouth infections, mouth sores, tooth decay, bad breath, open mouth breathing and snoring during the night, increased thirst, or a burning sensation in the mouth, are also strong indications of dry mouth and should be considered as a matter of concern.
 Unfortunately, there is no prevention or permanent cure to dry mouth.
 However, the symptoms can be naturally treated with proven methods.